vivek7208/Customer-Churn-Prediction/README.md

 ## Usage

-You can use this template to evaluate the performance of LightGBM, CatBoost, TabTransformer, and AutoGluon-Tabular on your own dataset.
+You can use this notebook to evaluate the performance of LightGBM, CatBoost, TabTransformer, and AutoGluon-Tabular on your own dataset.
 The notebook was tested in Amazon SageMaker Studio on ml.t3.medium instance with Python 3 (Data Science) kernel.